-What is Noise?
+What is NVH?

 Noise is unwanted sound or unwanted disturbance in an electronic signal.
 Acoustic noise is energy transmitted to the air that causes an audible disturbance.
 Tools such as acoustic intensity mapping and combustion/mechanical noise separation can be used to identify the best method of noise reduction.

-What is Vibration?
+What is vibration?

 Vibration is an oscillation that causes noise and disturbance.
-Vibration is generally of concern due to the physical effects which can cause disturbance to people, disruption in electrical systems, and failure or breakdown in mechanical systems.
+Vibration is generally of concern due to its physical effects which can cause disturbance to people, disruption in electrical systems, and failure or breakdown in mechanical systems.
 Shakers and controllers are techniques used to test vibration issues.

-What is Harshness?
+What is harshness?

 Harshness is generally used to describe the severity and discomfort associated with both vibration and noise.
 It is a qualitative system based on desired characteristics rather than on quantifiable measurements.

-Improving NVH can be achieved by reducing the source strength, by interrupting the noise or vibration path, or by absorption of the noise or vibration energy.
+Improving NVH can be achieved by reducing the source strength, interrupting the noise or vibration path, or by absorption of the noise or vibration energy.
 Techniques used to help identify NVH include part substitution, modal analysis, rig squeak and rattle tests (complete vehicle or component/system tests), lead cladding, acoustic intensity, transfer path analysis, and partial coherence.